Spinning roller coaster: Other spinning roller coasters

 Zierer built the first modern spinning roller coaster in 1994 with the Drehgondelbahn in Freizeit-Land Geiselwind.
 Maurer Söhne introduced its Xtended SC spinning coasters in the late 1990s.
 The seat configuration is the same as Maurer Söhne's Compact Spinning Coaster, but unlike that model, the Xtended SC has large, twisted layouts with many vertical hairpin turns intended to spin the cars around and give each rider a different experience every ride.
-Examples include Spider at Utah's Lagoon, Winjas at Germany's Phantasialand, Spinball Whizzer at the UK's Alton Towers and Dragon's Fury at the UK's Chessington World of Adventures.
+Examples include Spider at Utah's Lagoon, Winja's Fear & Force at Germany's Phantasialand, Spinball Whizzer at the UK's Alton Towers, and Dragon's Fury at the UK's Chessington World of Adventures.